swcarpentry/DEPRECATED-boot-camps/overview.md

 lifespan than unreleased codes*
 * **Share your code with others, and use their code**

-## Design languages around commonly used paradigms

->
-* I am not Guido van Rossum or Cleve Moler, but you could be!

 # Reduce Complexity

 ## Basic strategies